 “A book like this makes me think that really, I could live a lovely and fulfilling life and eat only soup.” —Julia Kramer, Time Out Chicago

 This Parafine Press reissue of the 2011 Soup & Bread Cookbook features a new preface by author Martha Bayne.
-A portion of the proceeds from the sale of each book will be donated to the Greater Chicago Food Depository.
+All royalties from the book will be donated to hunger relief initiatives in Chicago.

 Martha Bayne is the founder of Soup & Bread, and a senior editor with Belt Publishing.

 More praise for the Soup & Bread Cookbook:

 “Beautifully written, generous and honest, the book looks at community building through lenses as various and diverse as the country has to offer.
 Bayne finds people of many kinds – immigrants, nuns, urban farmers, artists and activists – each using soup to bring people together and knit up what has become unraveled.” —Tikkun

 “The perfect gift for anyone who’s trying to survive a Chicago winter … the book contains almost 100 recipes that are designed to bring people together, feed the soul, and, yep, fill your belly.” —PopSugar